Arch-Noize/portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

 - This website shows a sneak peek into the projects I have developed and deployed, showcasing my skills in HTML and CSS.With a passion for web development, I have honed my expertise in these technologies to create stunning and functional websites.
+You can hear me talk about my website [here](https://www.loom.com/share/42b00d2e473545c6a065885896772f58?sid=5790be37-9d3c-4916-9f02-b4816fdfed0e)!

 ## 🛠 Built With <a name="built-with"></a>